Yobe State: Economy

-While Yobe state is an agricultural state, it also has rich mineral deposits, including gypsum and kaolin in Fune local government and very rich agricultural resources as well.
+While Yobe state is an agricultural state, it also has rich mineral deposits, including gypsum in Fika and kaolin in Fune local government and very rich agricultural resources as well.
 The State's agricultural produce include gum arabic, groundnuts, beans, and cotton.
 The State also has one of the largest cattle markets in West Africa, located in Potiskum.

 Governor

 On 29 May 2019, Mai Mala Buni assumed office as the governor of Yobe State under the Party APC (All Progressive Congress) and Idi Barde Gubana is the Deputy-Gorvenor of the state.